ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsection{ContextGPT architecture}

 Figure~\ref{fig:contextgpt} illustrates the overall architecture of \acronym.

 \acronym\ receives as input a temporal window of high-level context data $C^w$.
 First, $C^w$ is provided to the \textsc{Context2Text} module to obtain a natural language description of the user's context.
 Since LLMs also benefit from a few examples depicting how the required task should be carried out (i.e., the so-called \textit{few-shot prompting}~\cite{brown2020language}), the \textsc{Example selection} module considers a pool of examples and includes in the prompt those having their context similar to $C^w$.
 Each example depicts a context situation and the activities that are consistent with that situation.
-Finally, the \textsc{Prompt Construction} module generates the complete prompt that is composed of: \begin{itemize} \item \textbf{System Message}: general instructions to the LLM about the task that it has to carry out. \item \textbf{Examples}: the most similar examples to the input context, selected from a pool. \item \textbf{Context Description}: the description in natural language of $C^w$. \end{itemize}
+Finally, the \textsc{Prompt Construction} module generates the complete prompt that is composed of: \begin{itemize} \item \textbf{System Message}: general instructions to the LLM about the task that it has to carry out. \item \textbf{Examples}: the most similar examples to the input context, selected from a pool. \item \textbf{Context Description}: the description in natural language of $C^w$. \end{itemize} The prompt is provided as input to a pre-trained LLM, and the output is post-processed to obtain the list of activities that are consistent with the current context.